How to get your MacBook Pro battery to last a whole day

 Use Safari

-Rivals are working to improve their efficiency, but Apple's browser often does better on a battery.
-Part of the reason: it won't let the MacBook Pro use its high-performance but power-hungry AMD graphics processor.
+Rivals are working to improve their efficiency, but Apple's browser often does better on battery life.
+Part of the reason: It won't let the MacBook Pro use its high-performance but power-hungry AMD graphics processor.
 The built-in Intel GPU isn't as powerful, so sites like Google Maps may not be as smooth, but it uses a lot less energy.

 Quit apps and close browser tabs if you're not using them